 “Rapture,” in turn, had precedent in Warhol’s movie Blowjob, based on a similar premise.

 Alessandro Bosetti’s book/CD African Feedback, released in November 2007, captures the responses of West African villagers to avant-garde music heard through headphones.

 Ginger Clarkson is a music therapist I knew at Yale who once treated me to a session in which I free-associated from the couch while she played a recording of the overture to Lohengrin.
 The treatment didn’t yield any significant insights or emotional release for me — all I remember is that I kept hearing legions of toy soldiers on the move.
 Nevertheless, beyond my experience listening to music with Albert Fuller at his bar it’s the closest thing I can think of to an Apparition predecessor.
 Ginger’s book, I Dreamed I Was Normal - A Music Therapist's Journey, is about her experiences using the method to treat autism.

-Maybe the most fundamentally related work going on right now is the painting of Mark Rowan-Hull.
-Mark paints, often in performance, in response to music and has created many works during performances of Messiaen's music.
+Mark Rowan-Hull paints, often in performance, in response to music and has created many works during performances of Messiaen's music.
 The first picture below shows him painting "live" to a performance this year by the Allegri String Quartet; the second captures his response to Messiaen's 1950 organ work "Messe de la Pentecôte" in London's Royal Festival Hall in 2002.

-In April, 2012, I was a guest on Marc Kate's podcast "Why We Listen," in which Kate interviews artists who are asked to bring three musical recordings to listen to and discuss (I chose the first, third and sixth of Messiaen's Vingt Regards).
-Perhaps the most gratifying part of the experience of listening to the interview was hearing Marc credit Apparition as one of his "primary inspirations to start Why We Listen."
+In April, 2012, I was a guest on Marc Kate's podcast "Why We Listen," in which Kate interviews artists who are asked to bring three musical recordings to listen to and discuss (I chose the first, third and sixth of the Vingt Regards).
+In the intro, Marc credits Apparition as one of his "primary inspirations to start Why We Listen."